MrRazamataz/Spiriten.cf/Server_Side/server_hosts.md

 | [Aurorahosts](https://aurorahosts.com/minecraft) : Aurorahosts charges $1.50 per GB of ram with an i7-6700K.
 They have one location, Montreal - Canada.
 They
 also have pretty limited storage on their lower plans which may make you run into issues.
 They have no support team members at the moment (seriously?) and are really new without any reviews/vouches.

+| [Australian Minecraft Server Hosting](https://aussieserverhosts.com/order/p/minecraft) : AMSH (for short) charges about $2.90 per GB of ram (plans starting at
+2GB of ram) with an unknown CPU.
+The location is also unknown, but I would assume that it's somewhere in Australia.
+Storage amounts are also extremely low, which may lead to bottlenecks.
+The website has basically nothing on it, I know nothing else.

 | [BackSpin Hosting](https://backspin-hosting.com/) : BackSpin Hosting offers 2 plans: HDD and SSD.
 HDD is about $1.20 per GB of ram with an i7-7700 (and as the
 name suggests it runs off of HDD storage).
 SSD is about $2.10 per GB of ram with an Epyc 7502P (and as the name suggests it runs off of NVMe storage).
 Both plans